Welcome to Leiden University

 Preparations FGGA Minors

 Not a student at Leiden University, but do you start with one of our minors?
-Click on your minor and find more information about your schedule, Usis, Blackboard, the student website and more.
+Click on your minor and find more information about your schedule, Usis, Brightspace, the student website and more.

 Information for new students